The SS Waratah disappeared without trace on July 27 1909n enroute to London from Australia. The full story can be read HERE.

 A LUCKY ESCAPE

 In 1937 a letter from someone only identified as ‘A Seaman’, appeared in Australian newspapers.
-He was English, and wrote about his various lucky escapes from death at sea.
-His story relating to the Waratah does sound credible, and answers some of the questions,
+The man was English, and wrote about his various lucky escapes from death at sea.
+His story relating to the Waratah does sound credible, and answers some of the questions regarding the Bowdens.

-Port Macquarie News and Hastings River Advocate, Saturday 21 August (page 2)
+From the Port Macquarie News and Hastings River Advocate, Saturday 21 August (page 2);

 They say a cat has nine lives.
 I am not a cat, but an ordinary individual who went to sea for a good many years and was blessed with as many lives as any cat…..In some cases of wrecks I had a presentiment warning me not to sail in these vessels, and in other cases it was just my changeable nature which made me leave a job.
 Had it not been for this I certainly would not be alive today.